 However, it has limits similar to other marketplaces.
 You have only limited control over the product pages for example.
 And you have little or no control over the back-end order to delivery system.
 If there’s an issue with the quality of the printing for example, you have to ask the customer to contact the POD supplier.
 That’s not always great if you’re trying to build your own brand.

 POD works best for people interested in the design aspects of creating products.
-It’s less good for those who want to get into the nitty gritty of managing the e-Commerce customer experience.
+It’s less good for those who want to get into the nitty gritty of managing the whole e-Commerce customer journey.

 So far, we’ve covered the main marketplaces popular in Australia.
 But there are many international marketplaces which should also be on your e-Commerce radar.